Curatorial and Research Internships

 Reef HQ Aquarium offers a curatorial and research internship position to suitably qualified and motivated applicants.
 This six-month program is designed for individuals intending a technical or professional career in marine biology, aquaculture, or a closely related discipline.
 Skills acquired during these internships provide a distinct industry-experience advantage to recent university graduates seeking such employment.
 Each internship includes one supervised research project that will be the core duty of the candidate.
 In addition, interns assist Reef HQ Aquarium Curatorial Staff with duties such as:

 - Routine aquarium cleaning and diving

 - Occasional field trips for collection or research may also available

 - SCUBA Diving in Reef HQ Aquarium to assist with routine maintenance.

-Research Internship Specifics
+Curatorial and Research Internship Specifics

-Research interns are part of the Curatorial Team at Reef HQ Aquarium, the team responsible for daily maintenance of live exhibits at the Aquarium.
+Curatorial and Research interns are part of the Curatorial Team at Reef HQ Aquarium, the team responsible for daily maintenance of live exhibits at the Aquarium.
 As such, they acquire hands-on aquarist experience in areas like: laboratory operations, water quality analysis, aquarium maintenance, animal nutrition and observation, general husbandry techniques, record keeping and quarantine and handling protocols.
 Additional opportunities in specialist areas, coral propagation being one example, are also available as time and interest permit.

-Eligibility for Research Internships
+Eligibility for a Curatorial and Research Internship

 There are two intakes for internships annually: